harmonysoft-tech/traute/core/javac/README.md

 ### 7.3.
 Nullable Annotations

 As mentioned above, it's possible to specify that target method parameters/return values are *NotNullByDefault*.
-However, we might want to allow *null* method parameters/return types for particular use-cases.
-They can be marked by a *Nullable* annotation then.
+However, we might want to allow *null* in particular use-cases.
+Such method parameters/return types can be marked by a *Nullable* annotation then.

 Consider an example below: